Features and Eligibility

 - At the time of selection, faculty participants must meet the requirements listed under “Eligibility for Professional Development Opportunities” in the current Evergreen/UFE Collective Bargaining Agreement.

 - Successful faculty proposals will demonstrate significant research questions and methods, the progress expected with the placement of one or more fellows, and meaningful experiences for undergraduate researchers.
-Fellows are intended to serve as junior partners, not mere assistants, in the research enterprise.
+Fellows are intended to serve as junior partners, not mere assistants, in the enterprise.

 - Faculty may submit more than one proposal for a SURF project, but no more than one will be chosen for placement of a student fellow unless there is a shortage of other viable projects.